Civil Rights, Democracy & Voting Rights, Immigrant Rights

 Professor Zepeda-Millán’s first book, Latino Mass Mobilization: Immigration, Racialization, and Activism (Cambridge University Press 2017) received multiple national honors, including the coveted Ralph J. Bunche Award for best book on ethnic and cultural pluralism from the American Political Science Association (APSA), the Best Book on Race and Immigration Award from the Race, Ethnicity, and Politics (REP) Section of the APSA, and the prestigious Charles Tilly Distinguished Contribution to Scholarship Book Award from the American Sociological Association’s Section on Collective Behavior and Social Movements.
 He is currently working on multiple other research projects, including a co-authored book tentatively titled, Walls, Cages, and Family Separation: Immigration Policy in the Time of Trump (Cambridge University Press 2020).

 As a publicly engaged scholar, Professor Zepeda-Millán has been interviewed by several local, national, and international media outlets.
 His public intellectual work has included working with local and national community organizations, publishing op-eds in newspapers across the country, and being an invited contributor to NBC News, Latino Decisions, the London School of Economics’ USA blog, The Progressive magazine, and The Huffington Post.
 Professor Zepeda-Millan has also been involved in various social movements related to environmental and global justice, labor, student, indigenous and migrant rights.
-He currently holds joint appointments in the Departments of Public Policy and Chicana/o Studies, and is the Director of Faculty Research for the Latino Policy & Politics Initiative (LPPI) at UCLA.
+He currently holds joint appointments in the Departments of Public Policy and Chicana/o Studies, and is the Director of Faculty Research for the Latino Policy & Politics Institute (LPPI) at UCLA.
 Prior to joining the Departments of Public Policy and Chicana/o Studies at UCLA, Professor Zepeda-Millán was a Provost Postdoctoral Scholar at the University of Chicago, as well as a faculty member at Loyola Marymount University and UC Berkeley, where he chaired the Center for Research on Social Change.